-- (1) Use acres that have been previously measured for the current crop year by: - (a) FSA as described in A or B above unless the AIP chooses to measure the acres for the current crop year or believes the measurement is incorrect, or by other measurement service as described in B above. - (b) Another AIP (measurement of a companion contract) unless it is felt that measurement is incorrect. - (c) Because discrepancies between FSA's and AIP's acreage measurements may have to be reconciled at a later date, it is recommended that AIPs verify with FSA whether actual measurements of the acreage being inspected have been made, and if actual measurements have been made, to use those measurements.
+- (1) Use acres that have been previously measured for the current crop year by: - (a) FSA as described in A or B above unless the AIP chooses to measure the acres for the current crop year or believes the measurement is incorrect, or by other measurement service as described in B above. - (b) Another AIP (measurement of a companion contract) unless it is felt that measurement is incorrect. - have to be reconciled at a later date, it is recommended that AIPs verify with FSA whether actual measurements of the acreage being inspected have been made, and if actual measurements have been made, to use those measurements.
 However, if the AIP believes the FSA measurement is incorrect and re-measures the acreage or chooses to make their own measurement and finds that their measurement is not in agreement with FSA's, the AIP should try to resolve the difference with FSA.